cmp-202/ssh2shell/README.md

 \\sshObj.firstRun can be reset to false in onCommandComplete to allow for another non-standard prompt
 ```

-Instance definition that runs in parrallel with every other commandProcessing for every host connection
+Instance definition that runs in parallel with every other commandProcessing for every host connection
 ```javascript
 //To handle all hosts the same add an event handler to the class instance
 //Don't define an event handler in the host object with the same code, it will do it twice!